Page Contributor(s): Mark Blackburn, Taipei, Taiwan; Jan-Hendrik Meidinger, Manager, Grand Hyatt Hotel, Taipei City, Taiwan

 Wuling Pass East is one of the most epic and scenic bike climbs in the world.

 The Sapien Cycling Club of Taiwan invited PJAMM Cycling to ride Wuling Pass East with them on May 11, 2019.
 We are extremely thankful for the invitation, and that we had the good sense to accept!
 Wuling Pass is now on our World Top 10 Greatest Bike Climbs -- it is THAT special.
-And, on the other side of the Pass are Wuling North (World’s #2 most difficult road bike climb) and Wuling West (World #13) -- after the Twin Towers of Mauna Loa/Mauna Kea, Wuling is the hardest 1-2 cycling punch in the world.
+And, on the other side of the Pass is Wuling South (World Top 30) -- after the Twin Towers of Mauna Loa/Mauna Kea, Wuling is one of the hardest 1-2 cycling punches in the world.

 Video of Taroko Gorge (may take a few moments to load).